umtdemr/Person-alarm/README.md

 # Person Alarm

-Person alarm detect is a API service for detecting distance between the detected person and danger area you chose.
+Person alarm is a API service for detecting distance between the detected person and danger area you chose.
 It is written with python and django.
 Persona alarm uses yolov3 algorithm for recognizing persons in image.
 And it also use opencv-python for calculating distance of recognized persons from danger area that given.

+This repository is just for API service.
+If you curious about ESP32-CAM code, go to [Persona-Alarm---ESP repository](https://github.com/umtdemr/Persona-Alarm---ESP)

 ## Running the app and the telegram bot